skip to content

 Professional drivers must learn to combat drowsy driving.

 Texas had the highest number of fatal crashes involving large trucks, the highest number of vehicle occupants killed in a truck-involved accident, and the highest number of non-occupants killed in trucking collisions.
-(See National Highway Traffic Safety Administration Traffic Safety Data) Texas has over 3,200 miles of highway and a large number of trucks and big rigs due to the State’s oil and gas industries, but driver negligence is one of the leading causes of truck accidents in Texas.
+Texas has over 3,200 miles of highway and a large number of trucks and big rigs due to the State’s oil and gas industries, but driver negligence is one of the leading causes of major 18-wheeler accidents in Texas.

 What Are Common Causes of 18 Wheeler Accidents in Houston?